trejkev/introduction-to-robotics/homeworks/Homework05-AR_With_AprilTags/README.md

 % Loop through all detected poses of the AprilTags for i = 1:length(pose)
     % Project the 3D vertices into 2D image coordinates
-    imagePoints = world2img(trapezoidVertices, pose(i), intrinsics);
+    imagePoints = world2img(prismVertices, pose(i), intrinsics);

     % Extract the 2D x and y coordinates from the projection projected2D = imagePoints(:, 1:2);

-    % Insert the projected trapezoidal cuboid into the image augmentedImage = insertShape(augmentedImage, "projected-cuboid", projected2D, ...
+    % Insert the projected prism into the image augmentedImage = insertShape(augmentedImage, "projected-cuboid", projected2D, ...
         ShapeColor="green", LineWidth=6);
 end